Wei Yi: 2024

-In January, Wei Yi won the Tata Steel Chess Tournament 2024 after defeating Nodirbek Abdusattorov and Gukesh D in the tiebreaks.
+In January, Wei Yi won the Tata Steel Chess Tournament 2024 after defeating Nodirbek Abdusattorov and Gukesh Dommaraju in the tiebreaks.
 With this result, he achieved his personal best rating of 2755, ranked 9th in the world.

 In May, Wei Yi came second place overall in the 2024 Superbet Rapid & Blitz Poland tournament with a score of 25½.
 He came first in the Rapid section of the tournament.

 Wei Yi played on board two for China at the 45th Chess Olympiad, scoring 6½/10 (+5−2=3) with a performance rating of 2742.

 2025

 Wei Yi finished 6th in Tata Steel Chess Tournament 2025, scoring 7 points.
 He was undefeated with 12 draws and 1 win.
 He finished 3rd in Prague International Chess Festival 2025.

 At the Chess World Cup 2025, Wei Yi defeated Kacper Piorun 2-0 in the second round.
 He then went on to defeat Benjamin Gledura 2.5-1.5, Parham Maghsoodloo 5-3, and Samuel Sevian 1.5-0.5 in the third, fourth and fifth round respectively.
-In the Quarterfinals, he defeated Arjun Erigaisi 2.5-1.5 to reach the Semifinals for the first time.
-He is set to play against Andrey Esipenko.
+In the Quarterfinals, he defeated Arjun Erigaisi 2.5-1.5 to reach the Semifinals.
+By defeating Andrey Esipenko in the tiebreaks, he qualified for the Candidates for the first time.
+He came runner up after losing to Javokhir Sindarov in the finals 1.5-2.5 from the tiebreaks.

+2026

+In March-April, Wei Yi participated in the Candidates Tournament 2026, finishing 4th with a score of 7/14 (+2−2=10).

+In June, Wei Yi was part of the Dragon Chilling team that won double gold at World Rapid and Blitz Team Chess Championships 2026.